 If you are using an integrated LMS, find the article pertaining to your LMS to learn more about how creating and sharing assignments works.

 If you’re interested in embedding a video assignment into a blog or website you can learn more here.

 How do I set a start date, due date, start time or due time?

 To set a start date and start time:

-Once you're ready to assign an article, you'll see a pop-up with "Assign to a class" at the top.
-Here you'll see "Start Date" on the left and "Due Date" on the right.
+- Once you're ready to assign a video, you'll see a pop-up with "Assign to a class" at the top.
+Here you'll see "Start Date" on the top and "Due Date" below it.

-To set a start date, click on the left box labeled "Start Date."
+- To set a start date, click on the box labeled "Start Date".

-Select the start date and start time and you're good to go!
+- Select the start date and start time, click the blue "Save" button and you're good to go!